 - 9 Price Action

 - 11 Path to a Billion Users and Social/Environmental Causes

 Cardano is made up of three entities, each with their role in the project.

 - Cardano Foundation: A Swiss non-profit for the Cardano ecosystem and community.
 It is proactively working with governments and regulatory bodies and forming strategic partnerships with enterprises and other relevant open source projects.

 - IOHK: An engineering company dedicated to instrumentalizing peer-to-peer technologies.
 It is also determined to provide financial services to over three billion people that don’t have access to them.
-The group is contracted to design, build, and maintain the Cardano platform until the end of 2020.
+The group is contracted to design, build, and maintain the Cardano platform.

-- Emurgo: a company formed to integrate, develop and support companies, businesses and industries who want to make use of Cardano’s decentralized blockchain and computation platform.
+- Emurgo: a company formed to integrate, develop and support companies, businesses and industries that want to make use of Cardano’s decentralized blockchain and computation platform.

-Haskell, although not as mainstream, is widely used in the academia and industries.
+Haskell is not used as frequently as some other programming languages, but is widely utilized within the academia industries.
 It is considered to be one of the most secure programming languages providing extremely robust security and formal verifications.
 This allows for mathematical proofs of code correctness (see zkSNARKs).

 Cryptol, for example, is a Haskell-based cryptographic toolchain extensively used by the NSA and in systems used by aerospace companies and defense contractors.